mu-semtech/mu-project/README.md

 end
 ```

 Good job!
 The books can now be produced and consumed by the frontend through your JSONAPI compliant API.
-But now we will explain how to add relationships to a model.
+Now we will add relationships to the model.

 ### The author model
 Each book is written by (at least one) an author.
-An author isn’t a regular property of a book like for example the book’s title.
-It is a resource on its own.
+An author isn’t a regular property of a book like - for example - the book’s title.
+It's a resource on its own.
 An author has its own properties like a name, a birth date etc. And it is related to a book.
 Before we can define the relationship between books and authors, we first need to specify the model of an author.

 The definition of the model is very similar to that of the book.
-Add the following lines to your domain.lisp:
+Add the following lines to your `domain.lisp`:

 ```lisp
 (define-resource author ()